sidneifjr/national-pokedex/README.md

 **React Hook Form** was selected for its ease of use and performance advantages during form handling.

-**Vitest** offers a very significant performance impact in comparison to Jest, while maintaining a very similar API.
+**Vitest** offers a significant performance improvement in comparison to Jest, while maintaining a very similar API.
 Integrating with **Testing Library** offers a deeper layer of testing, while **user-event** allows triggering user events.

 **pnpm** is a fast and stable package manager, reusing packages efficiently across several projects.

 Ps.: During testing, it was identified that **GraphQL** would've been useful for typing and other functionalities, however it was not implemented due to time constraints.

+Usage of React Query with GraphQL solves the issue of caching with the latter, however if we are using Apollo, React Query is not needed.

+Apollo replaces React Query, SWR and others.

 ## Folder Structure